Hansi Zeng 曾翰偲

 About

-I am a fifth‑year PhD student at the University of Massachusetts Amherst, advised by Prof. Hamed Zamani.
+I am a final‑year PhD student at the University of Massachusetts Amherst, advised by Prof. Hamed Zamani.
 My research centers on core information retrieval (IR) and agentic reinforcement learning (RL).

 In core retrieval, I study optimization, scaling, and new search paradigms and modeling.
 We use curriculum‑learning–based knowledge distillation to enable compact dense retrievers to match larger models in CL‑DRD [SIGIR’22] (Best Short Paper).
 I analyze the scaling behavior of sparse and dense retrieval in decoder‑only LLMs [SIGIR’25].
 I develop generative‑retrieval methods that generalize to web‑scale corpora [WWW’24], with search‑aware decoding that plans ahead [SIGIR’24], and explore LMs as semantic indexers bridging retrieval and representation learning [ICML’24].
 Recently, I work on agentic RL: training LLMs with RL to reason and leverage web search for information‑seeking tasks (Search‑R1) [COLM’25].